Mathematics Alumni in Education Careers

 Theresa Ryan '07

-I am currently teaching at Lawrence Academy in Groton, MA.
-I am in my fifth year at this school.
+I continue to teach at Lawrence Academy in Groton, MA.
 It is a private, co-ed, boarding school and I absolutely love it.
-I am teaching Math 1 (two sections), Math 2 Honors, and Math 3.
-These courses cover Algebra I and II topics, geometry, and a bit of pre-calculus.
+I teach such courses as Math 1, Math 2, Math 3, and Math 4 as well as honors versions of these courses, that cover Algebra I and II topics, geometry, and pre-calculus.
 Aside from my teaching duties, I am a dorm parent and coach.
-I live in a dorm of 13 girls ranging from 10th-12th grade called Dr. Green.
 I am the assistant Girl's Varsity Soccer coach and the Head Softball coach.

 Saint Michael's really helped my confidence level as I moved into the real world.
 My mathematics professors showed true dedication and helped me pursue my goals every step of the way.
 I would not be where I am today without the support and guidance I found at Saint Michael's and I am truly appreciative of all I gained during my time there.